EnzymeML/PyEnzyme/docs/_getstarted/02_Validation.rst

 Once the YAML file is ready, validation can be done for an example ``EnzymeMLDocument`` found in this directory.
-The validation for this example will fail by intention and thus return a report taht will be shown here.
+The validation for this example will fail by intention and thus return a report that will be shown here.
 Such a report is returned as ``Dict`` and can be inspected either manually or programmatically.
 This was done to allow automation workflows to utilize validation.